jarcane/minicosm/README.md

 Whenever possible, this project seeks to stick with vanilla ClojureScript/JavaScript, without additional dependencies beyond ClojureScript itself.

-PRs should be made against the `develop` branch; `master` is reserved as the main production release branch.

 ## License

 Copyright © 2020 A.C.
 Danvers